 - Preheat oven to 250F.

-- Spoon cooked popcorn onto waxed paper and allow to cool before breaking apart.
+- Spoon cooked popcorn onto waxed or parchment paper and allow to cool before breaking apart.

 - Keep grubby handed scavengers at bay with a wooden spoon while you seal cooled caramel corn in an airtight container — Or serve immediately.